 Introduction to human biological evolution and the archaeology of culture in the world prior to 1500 CE.
-(FG)
+(FG, Group A)

-Rec Preparation: ENG 21 or 22 with a grade of C or better, or equivalent.
+Rec Prep: ENG 21 and 22 with a grade of C or better, or equivalent.

-ANTH 152 Global Perspectives on Humanity (3)
+ANTH 152 Culture and Humanity (3)

 ANTH 152 is an anthropological examination of the development of cultures in the post-1500 world.
 We will study the impact of globalization on some cultural traditions in different regions, including Africa, the Americas, Asia, Europe, and Oceania.
 The emphasis is on a multicultural and global perspective of cultural diversity and change.
-(FG)
+(FG, Group B)

-Rec Preparation: ENG 21 and 22 with a grade of C or better, or equivalent.
+Prerequisites: ENG 21 and 22 with a grade of C or better, or equivalent.